TIBCOSoftware/snappydata/docs/kubernetes.md

 <a id= querykubernetes> </a>
 ### Executing Queries Using snappy-shell

 You  can use Snappy shell to connect to SnappyData and execute your queries.
-Download the SnappyData distribution from [SnappyData github releases](https://github.com/SnappyDataInc/snappydata/releases).
+You can simply connect to one of the pods in the cluster and use the Snappy Shell.
+Alternatively, you can download the SnappyData distribution from [SnappyData github releases](https://github.com/SnappyDataInc/snappydata/releases).
 Snappy shell need not run within the Kubernetes cluster.

 **To execute queries in Kubernetes deployment:**

 1. Check the SnappyData services running in the Kubernetes cluster.</br>
 `kubectl get svc --namespace=snappy`</br>
 The output displays the external IP address of the **snappydata-locator-public** services  and the port number for external connections as shown in the following image:![Snappy-Leader-Service](./Images/services_Locator_Public.png)

+2. Connect to the SnappyData leader pod using .. </br>
+`kubectl exec --namespace=snappy -it snappydata-leader-0 -- bash`

 3. Launch snappy shell and then create tables and execute queries. </br>Following is an example of executing queries using snappy-shell.